 All non-residents of Newfoundland and Labrador require an angling license.
 All non-resident fishers must be accompanied by a licensed guide or outfitter to fish inland.
 A maximum of six salmon may be caught per season, with a maximum of two per day.
 Any additional salmon are catch and release.
 Season runs from June 1st to October 1st (Catch and release only after September 1st).

 Event/tour participants are responsible for arranging their own travel and medical insurance.

 Travelers with severe allergies should prepare for possible exposure and bring with them necessary personal medications for food or other known allergies and be capable of self‑administering medications.

-Please advise at time of bookings and/or well in advance of arrival of any food preferences or dietary concerns, especially allergies and sensitivities.
-Newfoundland is largely rural and food/dietary options may be limited; alternatives, if available, can be expensive.
+At the time of booking, or in advance of arrival, please advise us of any food preferences, dietary concerns, allergies or sensitivities.
+Newfoundland is largely rural, therefore dietary options and alternatives may be limited and more expensive.

 Deer Lake Regional Airport (20 minutes drive to Marble Inn Resort) and St. John’s International Airport (8 hours drive to Marble Inn Resort) are daily serviced by international, national and regional airlines.

 Island-mainland ground transportation depends on two major ferry services that connect Newfoundland and Nova Scotia: Port aux Basque, NL/North Sydney, NS (3 hours by road to Marble Inn Resort); and Argentia, NL/North Sydney, NS (8 hours by road to Marble in Resort).
 For ferry schedules and bookings contact Marine Atlantic.